diferma0151/sample_repo/developers/RepositoryAccess.md

 * remove `CmdThread`
 * reimplement `movemqpatches` as extension command, `hg qreorder`
+* factor out change notification signals

+    * \#3697 - No workbench refresh when first commit is rolled back
+    * \#2572 - Doesn't auto refresh when update and discard new branch

 ### TODOs

 short-term (in 3.2):

-1. factor out change notification signals (WIP)
 1. fine-tune change notification for MQ
 1. pool `CmdAgent` instances for clone/init diag
    (and replace service management in `RepoManager`)